-Avicci Arena consists of several buildings.
+Avicii Arena consists of several buildings.
 The largest is the "Globe".
-The total height of Avicci Arena is 130 meters above sea level.
+The total height of Avicii Arena is 130 meters above sea level.
 It has an outside diameter of 110.40 meters and a height (from the ground) of 85.20 meters.
 The building consists of steel, concrete, sheet metal, aluminum and glass.
 The building and the area were designed by Berg Arkitektkontor AB.

-For those of you who do not have a fear of heights, a trip to "Avicci Arena Skyview" might be an idea.
-Skyview is a 100 m long gondola lift that takes you along the wall of Avicci Arena up to the top (about 130 m above sea level).
+For those of you who do not have a fear of heights, a trip to "Avicii Arena Skyview" might be an idea.
+Skyview is a 100 m long gondola lift that takes you along the wall of Avicii Arena up to the top (about 130 m above sea level).
 Up there you have a fantastic view over Stockholm.
-On February 5, 2010, you could start by riding two gondola lifts up to the top of Avicci.
+On February 5, 2010, you could start by riding two gondola lifts up to the top of Avicii.

 The name was "Skyview".
 It's a cool feeling to stand in a glass cage and slowly ride the gondola to the top.
 At the top, it stays for a while where you can take nice pictures of the city of Stockholm.
 You can see 365 degrees in all directions when you are at the top.

 The craft / cabin is about 4.5 meters in diameter and takes a maximum of 16 people per trip.
 The journey up and down takes about 20 minutes.
 Do you buy a Stockholms Pass the tour is included.